haotianh9/Reinforcement_learning_cpp_parallel/README.md

 see documentation [here](https://github.com/haotianh9/Reinforcement_learning_cpp_parallel/tree/main/doc/main.pdf)

-For reqiuremnts, building and running step, see [here](https://github.com/haotianh9/Reinforcement_learning_cpp_parallel/blob/main/Build%20and%20use%20note)
+For dependence, building and running, see [here](https://github.com/haotianh9/Reinforcement_learning_cpp_parallel/blob/main/Build%20and%20use%20note)

 # alpha 0.1
 Version alpha 0.1 implements Policy Proximal Optimization ([PPO](https://arxiv.org/pdf/1707.06347.pdf)) learning algorithm only.
 Basic MPI functions are used for communications between simulation nodes and the learning node.
 [Libtorch](https://pytorch.org/cppdocs/) is used for neural network training and inference.
 Our code can be compiled and run on USC CARC.